 One thing that did not change is the ability for spouses to leave each other IRA’s without the requirement that they are distributed any differently than before.
 Only a spouse may treat an inherited IRA as their own.
 This means that a spouse may choose to use their own life expectancy (defined by the IRS) to determine how much to take out each year.
 The new law also raises the age to start distributions from 70 ½ to 72, not that anyone is going to celebrate.
 We’ll take any bone they throw us.

 Estate Planning Update

-IRA’s have always been a tricky wicket when It comes to estate planning.
+IRAs have always been a tricky wicket when It comes to estate planning.
 For non-IRA assets, a trust/will combination allows for precise planning as to who gets what and when.
-These tools prevent heirs from harming themselves and helps prevent disinheriting heirs unintentionally.
+These tools prevent heirs from harming themselves and help prevent disinheriting heirs unintentionally.
 IRA accounts pass according to beneficiary designations and any provision in a will regarding retirement accounts is ignored and inoperable.
-An IRA trust is a tool that collects IRA proceeds, makes the required distributions but can prevent the beneficiary from exhausting the assets or naming their own beneficiary (i.e., their new spouse you haven’t met).
-If the changes take effect, one of two things will happen: 1) The trust will be required to pay taxes on the forced distributions at trust rates (much higher than personal rates) or 2) The trust will be required to distribute the money out of the trust in ten years or less.
+An IRA trust is a tool that collects IRA proceeds, and makes the required distributions but can prevent the beneficiary from exhausting the assets or naming their own beneficiary (i.e., their new spouse you haven’t met).
+If the changes take effect, one of two things will happen: 1) The trust will be required to pay taxes on the forced distributions at trust rates (much higher than personal rates), or 2) The trust will be required to distribute the money out of the trust in ten years or less.
 Either way, the ability to direct the timing and amount of IRA distributions for future generations appears to be much more difficult.
 We will provide updates as we have them.
 In the meantime, talk to your CPA or tax attorney.
-For more information, call us at 512-464-1110.